New results for the random nearest neighbor tree: Introduction

-The results provided by Theorem~\ref{thm diam} are proven differently.
-The proof of Point~\eqref{line a} uses a probabilistic analysis relying on the fact that the parent of a vertex with label $i$ is uniformly distributed among $[i-1]_0$.
-Point~\eqref{line b} requires a more careful treatment.
-The upper bound on the height follows from the same Chernoff-type inequality used in Point~\eqref{line a}.
-The proof of the lower bound is divided into two parts.
-We first show that, for well chosen $t$, the Euclidean distance between any vertex and its closest ancestor (for the graph distance) among $\{u: X_u\le t\}$ is ``not too large'' a.a.s.\ (thus showing a kind of localization property for the paths towards the root).
-The second part relies on an involved argument based on renormalization techniques: group the vertices into a large (though constant) number of groups according to their arrival times.
-Starting with a relatively fine tessellation into cubes, in every cube we look for a ``long path'' between an arbitrary vertex belonging to the group of latest arrived vertices and its nearest ancestor from another group (we reveal the group a vertex belongs to while constructing the path).
-Then, repeat this argument with a coarser tessellation and the next group of vertices, etc. until reaching the group of earliest arrived vertices.
+The results provided by Theorem~\ref{thm diam} are proved using different techniques.
+The proof of Part\eqref{line a} is simpler and uses the fact that the parent of vertex $i$ is uniformly distributed among $[i-1]_0$.
+Part\eqref{line b} requires a more careful treatment.
+The upper bound on the height follows from a Chernoff-type inequality already used in Part\eqref{line a}.
+The proof of the lower bound is divided in two stages.
+We first show that, for some well-chosen $t$, the Euclidean distance between any vertex and its parent in $G_n$ is ``not too large'' a.a.s.\ (thus showing a kind of localization property for the paths towards the root).
+The second stage relies on an involved argument based on renormalization.
+More precisely, we group the vertices into a large (though constant) number of groups according to their arrival times.
+Starting with a relatively fine tessellation into cubes, in every cube we look for a long path constructed as follows: it starts with an arbitrary vertex $v$ belonging to the last group of vertices, and ends in the nearest ancestor of $v$ from a previous group.
+Then, repeat this argument with a coarser tessellation and the next group of vertices, etc., until reaching the group of earliest arrived vertices.
 By suitably gluing some of the paths together, we get the desired lower bound on the height, and showing that there are two disjoint long paths, we get the desired lower bound on the diameter.
-Let us mention that, as a byproduct of the proof, we show that for two uniformly chosen vertices, their \emph{stretch factor} (that is, the sum of the Euclidean distances of all edges on the path between them, divided by the Euclidean distance between them) is a.a.s. $O(1)$.